Mehr Chand Khanna

-Mehr Chand Khanna (1 June 1897 – 20 July 1970) was an Indian politician who served as the Union Minister for Rehabilitation from 1954 to 1962 and Law Minister from 1954 to 1957.Mr Mohan Lal Saksena was the first Rehabilitation Minister of the Government of India (1948 to 50).
+Mehr Chand Khanna (1 June 1897 – 20 July 1970) was an Indian politician who served as the Union Minister for Rehabilitation from 1954 to 1962.
+He served as the Law Minister from 1954 to 1957.
+He was the first Rehabilitation Minister of the Government of India, serving from 1948 to 1950.

 Early life and education

 Khanna was born in a Hindkowan Hindu family in Peshawar on 1 June 1897 to Karam Chand Khanna, a rich businessman.

 He had his schooling in Peshawar and graduated from Edwardes College, Peshawar.
 Khanna also graduated in law and practised for a time as a lawyer.

 Politics

 Mehr Chand Khanna entered politics at an early age and founded the Hindu Sabha.
 In 1926, he served as member of the Peshawar Cantonment Board, as a Hindu representative.
 He served for some time as a member of the Frontier Crimes Regulations Enquiry Committee set up by the Government of India.

 In 1932, he was elected to the North West Frontier Province Assembly from the Peshawar Cantonment constituency as a member of the Hindu-Sikh Nationalist Party.
 When the Frontier National Congress captured power in the province in the 1937 elections and Khan Abdul Jabbar Khan became the Premier, Khanna, whose party was in winning alliance, was made the Minister of Finance.
 Khanna was the only Hindu minister in the cabinet.
 He was also the only cabinet minister who was not related to Khan Abdul Ghaffar Khan.

 Khanna served as the Minister of Finance from 1937 to 1939, when Congress ministries all over India resigned in protest against Britain's declaration of war against Germany.
 He also served as Minister of Finance in the second Frontier Congress cabinet which ruled from 1945 to 1947.